varnishcache/varnish-cache/doc/sphinx/reference/varnish-cli.rst

 code and length field always is exactly 13 characters long, including the NL character.

-For your reference the sourcefile lib/libvarnish/cli_common.h contains the functions Varnish code uses to read and write CLI response.
+The varnishapi library contains functions to implement the basics of the CLI protocol, see the `vcli.h` include file.

 .. _ref_psk_auth: